vicsamuel/OOP-Calculator/README.md

 **Goals**
 - Develop an object-oriented calculator (basic PEMDAS functionality) using _patterns & frameworks_
 - Demonstrate commonality/variability analysis in the context of a concrete application
-- Illustratge how Object Oriented frameworks can be combined with the generic programming features of C++ & STL
+- Illustrate how Object Oriented frameworks can be combined with the generic programming features of C++ & STL
 - Compare & contrast different Object Oriented design approaches and apply many of the patterns

 **Overview of the Calculator**